christopherbaxter/Stale-Device-reporting-for-AzureAD-hybrid-joined-workstations-when-working-remotely/README.md

 ### Blending On-Prem AD Data with Intune Data

 Here you will see that there is a section that if enabled, will import the exported data from the previous extractions, if the relevent export is enabled above.
-If you are testing, this section will test for the existance of the data in memory, if not present, will import from the 'interim' file\s
+If you are testing, this section will test for the existance of the data in memory, if not present, will import from the 'interim' file\s.

 ![](https://github.com/christopherbaxter/StaleComputerAccounts/blob/main/Images/On-prem%20AD%20with%20Intune%20Data%20Blending%20Process.jpg)